mauriciosoares/core.js/README.md

 A module should never talks directly to another module, for that you use a combination of listeners and notifications.

+## Framework

+The Core creates instances of modules.

+Every module should work independently, have a specific, well-defined purpose.

+Most modules will do nothing on their own.
+You, as application designer, are responsible for combining different modules to achieve the objective.

+Modules are not bound to be 1 file or one computational unit.
+They can be split into multiple files, import different functions, etc.

+Modules should not communicate directly with one another.
+Instead they broadcast messages, that are picked up by other modules for follow up tasks.

+If two modules are sending messages for each other constantly then it might be a sign that it should have been designed as one module all along.

+One big module might be organized as a core having sub modules.

+### Messages

+Also one thing to note: If a message sent is a non primitive type, the receiver might mutate the original, and cause side effect to the sender if it is still using the same object.
+To avoid this situation

+ - deep clone before sending
+ - or deep clone before mutating after receiving

 ## Getting Started

 So let's think about the twitter page, and how we could re-build it using the __core__ concept